eydward/Density-k-PDG/README.md

         * If it contains `T_k` as a subgraph, ignore it and move on to the next edge set from the edge generator.
         * If it's `T_k`-free, canonicalize it (explained below), and check if it is isomorphic to some graph already stored in `canonicals[n]`.
 If it's not isomorphic to any existing graph, add it to `canonicals[n]`.
 Here we also check if the new graph gives us a lower theta value than previously observed, if so remembers the theta value, and the graph that produced it.
     - As an important optimization, if `g` together with an edge set contains `T_k` as a subgraph, then g together with any superset of that edge set also contains `T_k`.
 So we should skip checking those edge sets.
 There is no great way to do this in the most general way, but a simple optimization that is reasonably effective is to skip the "lower" edges.
 Take the 6-edge example from the above.
 Let's say certain direction of edge 2 and edge 3 gives us a graph that contains T_k, where the counter value is `003400`.
 Then in theory we can skip all `xy34zw` for all values of `x,y,z,w`.
 That's hard to do, but we can easily skip all `0034zw`.
 This is implemented in `notify_contain_tk_skip()` in `edge_gen.cpp`.
+4. Now we have accumulated one graph in each isomorphism class for graphs with `N-1` vertices.
+Start the final enumeration phase.
+This is essentially same as step 3 above, except for the fact that we don't need to store any generated graph, therefore there is no need to either canonicalize the graph or check for isomorphisms.
+We just need to check whether the generated graph is `T_k`-free, and record the running minimum theta (and the graph that generates the minimum theta).
+    - Note in this step we create a pool of worker threads (controlled by the command line argument).
+Each worker thread takes one base graph from the queue (obtained from step 3), and add edges to generate graphs on the base.
+It has it's own instance of EdgeGenerator to do this.
+And it accumulates the min theta value locally, until all graphs are generated on the base.
+It then push the min theta to the global Counters.

 An optimization idea, not yet implemented: if we precompute the automorphism group of each graph in `canonicals[n-1]`, before the edge set generation.
 Then for all vertex permutations that are automorphisms of `g`, we only need to try the edge sets on them once.
 This is on my list to implement.

 ### Graph Data Structure
+The goal of the Graph data structure is to enable fast operations, especially the following list of operations that must be repeated many times:
+* Copying a base graph to a new instance, and add edges in the new instance.
+* `T_k`-free check.
+* Isomorphism check.
-The goal is to store the graph using least number of bytes possible, for two reasons: (1) I run out of memory even on a desktop computer with 64GB memory when computing for `K=4,N=7`.
+To achieve the goal, the Graph struct contains store the graph using least number of bytes possible, for two reasons: (1) I run out of memory even on a desktop computer with 64GB memory when computing for `K=4,N=7`.
 (2) Smaller the data structure means better cache efficiency and faster execution time.
 Everything described in this section is in `graph.h`.
 An edge is stored in a 16-bit struct.
 8-bit is used to store the vertex set, by using bit-mask (e.g. binary `001101` means vertex set `{0, 2, 3}`).
 The other 8-bit is used to store the head of the edge. `0xFF` means undirected, while other value `n` means the head is `n`.

 We allow at most 35 edges and embed this edge array directly inside the `Graph` struct, to avoid another heap allocation and a pointer.
 This means we can run all K value for N<=7, but only some K values for N=8.